 Weighted ARM deals with the importance of individual items in a database [2, 3, 4].
 For example, some products are more profitable or may be under promotion, therefore more interesting as compared to others, and hence rules concerning them are of greater value.
+Items are assigned weights (w) according to their significance as shown in table 1.

-In table 1, items are assigned weights (w) based on their significance.
 These weights may be set according to an item's profit margin.
 This generalized version of ARM is called Weighted Association Rule Mining (WARM).
-From table 1, we can see that the rule Computer \rightarrow Printer is more interesting than Computer \rightarrow Scanner because the profit of a printer is greater than that of a scanner.
-The main challenge in weighted ARM is that "downward closure property" doesn't hold, which is crucial for efficient iterative process of generating and pruning frequent itemsets from subsets.
+From table 1, we can see that the rule Computer >> Printer is more interesting than Computer >> Scanner because the profit of a printer is greater than that of a scanner.
+The main challenge in weighted ARM is that "downward closure property" which is crucial for efficient iterative process of generating and pruning frequent itemsets from subsets.

-In this paper we address the issue of downward closure property (DCP) in WARM.
-We generalize and solve the problem of DCP and propose a weighted support and confidence framework for datasets with boolean and quantitative items for classical and fuzzy WARM (FWARM).
+In this paper we address the issue of downward closure property in WARM.
+We generalize and solve the problem of downward closure property and propose a weighted support and confidence framework for both boolean and quantitative items for classical and fuzzy WARM (FWARM).
 We evaluate our proposed framework with experimental results.

-The paper is organised as follows: section 2 presents background and related work; section 3 & 4 gives problem definition 1 & 2 respectively; section 5 details weighted downward closure property; section 6 presents FWARM algorithm, section 7 reviews experimental results and section 8 concludes paper with directions for future work.
+The paper is organised as follows: section 2 presents background and related work; section 3 gives problem definition one; section 4 gives problem definition 2; section 5 details weighted downward closure property; section 6 reviews experimental results and section 7 concludes the paper with directions for future work.